-1. Brown Marmorated Stink Bugs are Invasive
+Are Brown Marmorated Stink Bugs Harmful?

-Numerous stink bug species are native to the U.S., but brown marmorated stink bugs originated in Asia.
+Numerous stink bug species are native to the United States, but brown marmorated stink bugs originated in Asia.
 They made their way to the U.S. in the 1990s, and were first discovered in Allentown, Pennsylvania, in 1998.
 Since their arrival, they’ve spread across the country at a rapid rate, and have been spotted in nearly every state.
 They don’t have many natural predators in North America, so their population has exploded in the 20 plus years since they arrived.

-Unlike native stink bugs, this species seeks out protected structures like houses and garages to spend the winter, usually by the hundreds and even thousands.
-Once one of these insects has found a warm, cozy, spot to wait out the winter, it can release pheromones that attract others to join it (don't worry, you won't be able to smell that).
+Unlike native stink bugs, brown marmorated stink bugs seek out protected structures like houses and garages to spend the winter, usually by the hundreds and even thousands.
+Once one of these insects has found a warm, cozy spot to wait out the winter, it can release pheromones that attract others to join it (don't worry, you won't be able to smell that).
+Typically, once they’re inside, these stink bugs will look for a tiny crevice to hunker down in, like cracks in your walls or attic, but can end up just about anywhere.
+However, they prefer to be higher up, so they'll usually congregate in the upper floors of a house, rather than basements.
 Stink bugs also enjoy close contact with one other and other objects, which is why they don’t mind piling on top of each other in a small space, and why you’ll sometimes find them in snug spots like the folds of your curtains or tucked behind a hanging photo.

 Preventing your home from being invaded by brown marmorated stink bugs in the first place can be tricky.
-Researchers at Virginia Tech have found that these insects can stuff themselves through gaps as small as three to seven millimeters.
+Researchers at Virginia Tech have found that these insects can squeeze themselves through gaps as small as three to seven millimeters.
 A penny is about 1.5 millimeters thick, so stacking up two will give you an idea of what three millimeters looks like.
-That’s pretty tiny, so while weather-stripping your windows and doors and repairing holes in screens can seal up larger entrance points, it’s almost impossible to block every crack they could squeeze through.
+That’s pretty tiny, so while weather-stripping your windows and doors and repairing holes in screens can seal up larger entrance points, it’s almost impossible to block every crack they could get through.